Fresh Strawberry Margarita

-These strawberry margaritas are perfectly sweet, subtly tart and really pretty too!
+- So delicious.
+These drinks are perfectly sweet, subtly tart and really pretty too!
 Sorry (not sorry) — I can’t help it.
 I love sipping on a pretty pink cocktail!

-This strawberry margarita uses ripe strawberries to make the simple syrup and fresh lime juice is mixed in with the other drink ingredients.
+- Refreshing & perfect for summer.
+This strawberry margarita recipe uses ripe strawberries to make the simple syrup and fresh lime juice is mixed in with the other drink ingredients.
 It’s so refreshing and tasty!
 We love ours served on the rocks, but this drink is easy to make blended as well!

-You technically only need 4 key ingredients to make this strawberry margarita.
+You technically only need 4 key ingredients to make these strawberry margaritas.
 I like to add salt and sugar to my rim and garnish with fresh lime and strawberries too!
 Let’s get to the details, so you can shake up these margs and get out on a patio.
 Here’s everything you’ll need:

 - Strawberry simple syrup.
-This is used instead of regular sugar or another sweetener like agave to sweeten your cocktail.
+This is used instead of regular sugar or another sweetener, like agave or honey, to sweeten your cocktail.
 It blends easily with the other ingredients and adds fresh berry goodness.

 - Margarita salt + sugar.
 Totally optional for rimming the glasses.
 You can use kosher salt, if you don’t have margarita salt and feel free to just do salt and not sugar, if preferred.

 - Tequila.
-I really like to use Espolòn tequila.
+We really like to use Espolòn tequila.
 It’s great quality, but not too pricey.
 Feel free to use whatever brand you like best.